MirielCH/Molly/README.md

 ### `/dev post-message`

-Allows you to send a custom message via Maya to a channel.
+Allows you to send a custom message via Molly to a channel.

 ### `/dev reload`